 Crossword Cybersecurity product director, David Chadwick, discusses the W3C Verifiable Credentials standard, how it protects all parties in an identity-based transaction, and why he believes it can become the de facto credentials mechanism for banking and far beyond in the near future.
 David is a co-author of the standard which was published by the World-wide Web Consortium in November 2019.
-This is an excerpt from a longer article published in Global Banking and Finance Review.

 The rate of digital adoption was accelerated immensely by the pandemic amongst both businesses and consumers.
 Banking has been undergoing a steady evolution and adoption of digital services for some time, but even though mobile and online banking were already popular, they too saw growth.
 McKinsey reported in a consumer survey that the preference for handling everyday transactions digitally across Western European markets is as high as 60 to 85 percent, even for customers aged 65 or over.

 Despite this digital evolution, the banking sector continues to face one of the biggest challenges that have existed online, and in the physical world, since the earliest incarnations of the Internet.
 Banks rely on official documents to open accounts, authorize lending and provide a range of other services.
 They also need to verify that those documents are genuine, current and are being presented by the genuine owner of the asset.
 Outside banking, the same is true for any online document, whether it be a certificate, legal document, ID, concert ticket or business document.
 The need to demonstrate COVID-19 vaccination status, is just one very recent example of this challenge.